MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-whats-new.md

 - **Feature Improvement**  The error messages during agent installation have been improved.
 - **Fix.** Before, if the destination cross-geo site did not exist, the migration would fail.
 Fixed.
 - **Fix.**  Before, if the agent app and agent service were both installed on the same computer, the upgrader would always start the agent app after the agent service was updated.
 Fixed.
-- **Fix.** If the agent service and the agent app were installed on the same computer, file share migration tasks would fail.
+- **Fix.** If the agent service and the agent app are installed on the same computer, file share migration tasks would fail.
 Fixed.
 - **Deprecated.** Several task reports have been deprecated, including the *performance recommendation.csv* report, as they contained inaccurate or unnecessary information.
 Users should use the customer-facing dashboard in Migration Manager for performance analysis and improvement recommendations.